SimonBiggs/scriptedforms/example/example/detailed.md

 Both the number and the slider require at least one input, the python variable name.
 They both have three remaining optional inputs, minimum, maximum, and step size in that order.
-The inputs need to be separated by commas.
+The inputs need to be separated by semi colons (`;`).
 White space is ignored.
+The use of commas (`,`) to separate values is deprecated and will be removed in version 0.6.0.

 Should optional inputs not be given they are assigned the default values.
 In both the slider and number variables step size defaults to 1.
 In the number